Volunteer management

 Volunteer Hospitality

-You should allocate an area at your event to be treated as volunteer hospitality – away from volunteer check-in/out.
-This is where volunteers can eat, take a break, fix something, or anything else they need to do away from the attendees.
-This can also act as your storage area of excess supplies and if someone should get hurt, your rest area.
+You should allocate an area at your event to be volunteer hospitality.
+This is where volunteers can eat, take a break, fix something, or do anything else they need to do away from event attendees.
+This can also be your storage area and your rest area, should an injury occur.
+This can be in the same location as your check-in and out or in a separate area, whatever works best for the venue.

 Wardrobe

 Make sure you clearly identify what is appropriate to wear as a volunteer at the event.
-It’s best to have them wear matching shirts to easily identify them.
-If that is out of your budget, try to stick to an ASU theme or our Fulton polo’s that many of the staff members have as well as student organizations.
+It is best to have them wear matching shirts to easily identify them.
+If that is out of your budget, try to stick to an ASU theme or our Fulton polo’s that staff members have as well as student organizations.

 Parking/Transportation

 Keep in mind your volunteers need to transport themselves to your event.
-If the event is on campus, during the work day, many of your volunteers will simply walk over.
-If it is after hours or on a weekend, keep in mind you will have to find transportation options for them; or at least inform them of their options.
-The following options could be put into place depending on the number of volunteers you have working:
+If the event is on campus during the workday your volunteers will simply walk over.
+If it is after hours or on the weekend, you may have to find parking options for them or budget the cost of parking validation.
+Practical options include:

 • Reserve spots ahead of time in an ASU Parking structure (we recommend validating their spots as a volunteer should never have to pay to help you at your event)